pedroalonsoms/news-homepage/README.md

 # Frontend Mentor - News homepage

-Completed FrontendMentor.io challenge by implementing the home page of a responsive website given various design pictures and a style guide
+Completed FrontendMentor.io challenge by implementing the home page frontend of a responsive website given various design pictures and a style guide

 [Live](https://pedroalonsoms.github.io/news-homepage/) on GitHub Pages